kzchua1998/Rotation-Aware-Overhead-Human-Detection-in-Fisheye-Images/README.md

                      weights_path='./weights/rapid_pL1_dark53_COCO608_Jun18_4000.ckpt')
 ```
 1. Run `python evaluate.py --metric AP`

-The visualization process can be achieved by running `python demo.py` or using `demo.ipynb` provided.
+2. Visualize the result by running `python demo.py` or using `demo.ipynb` provided.

 ## Training on COCO json data format
 0. Download [the Darknet-53 weights](https://github.com/duanzhiihao/RAPiD/releases/download/v0.1/dark53_imgnet.pth) by RAPiD authors which is pre-trained on ImageNet.
 This is identical to the one provided by the official YOLOv3 authors but in PyTorch format.